suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 ~~~

 - The third option is to use different CEKs encrypted with KEKs of
 authorized recipients.
+This approach is appropriate when no benefits can
+be gained from encrypting and transmitting payloads only once.
+Assume there
-Assume there are n recipients with their unique KEKs -
-KEK(R1, S), ..., KEK(Rn, S).
+are n recipients with their unique KEKs - KEK(R1, S), ..., KEK(Rn, S).
 The sender needs to execute the following steps:

 ~~~
     1.  for i=1 to n